apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 .. code-block:: python

     X1, M1 = X1.transform_encode(spec=jspec)
-We now can use the previously defined dml file for splitting the dataset and unifying the inconsistent labels.
+We now can use the previously parsed dml file for splitting the dataset and unifying the inconsistent labels.
+It is noteworthy that the file gets parsed such that we can directly call the function names from the Python API.

 .. code-block:: python